389ds/389ds.github.io/docs/389ds/design/openldap2ds.md

 from 389-ds instead via syncrepl with some live data manipulation.
 The scope of this is still under investigation.

+## OpenLDAP acting as proxy to AD

+In this scenario, 389-ds would be built in parallel to use winsync plugin.
+This would use a different configuration and set of integrations to provide the AD read sync services.

 Required Changes
 ----------------

-To support the inbuild openldap schema, 389-ds is should adopt the rfc2307compat schema, which resolves a set of schema conflicts that may arise during a migration.
+To support the inbuilt openldap schema, 389-ds is should adopt the rfc2307compat schema, which resolves a set of schema conflicts that may arise during a migration.
 There are no other known conflicts with openldap schema.